rapid7/insightconnect-plugins/mcafee_epo/help.md

 This plugin does not contain any troubleshooting information.

 # Version History

+* 2.0.0 - Update to use the `insightconnect-python-3-38-plugin:4` Docker image
 * 1.0.2 - Fix issue with wrong type in action System Information
 * 1.0.1 - New spec and help.md format for the Extension Library
 * 1.0.0 - Update to v2 Python plugin architecture | Support web server mode | Update to new credential types